7 Ways on How to Act Around Someone Who Doesn’t like You

 6. Does it bother you much

 Every person in our life holds someplace.
-Some are just acquaintance and there are some whom we adore.
-Some are our model and then there are some whose presence never bothers us.
+Some are just acquaintances and there are some whom we adore.
+Some are our models and then there are some whose presence never bothers us.

 So, who’s the person who doesn’t like you?